Data Center Site Selection Explained

 Here are a few best practices experts keep in mind when evaluating the natural disaster risk of a potential data center site:

 Failing to consider natural disaster risks can have devastating consequences for a data center.
-If a facility is in an area prone to natural hazards, it is more likely to experience disaster-caused disruptions that lead to significant operational downtime, data losses, and equipment damage.
+If a facility is located in an area prone to natural hazards, it is more likely to experience disruptions caused by disasters, resulting in significant operational downtime, data losses, and equipment damage.

 Risks to Physical Security